neutrons/multiphonon/_sources/usage.rst.txt

    :width: 400px

 The two DOSes should be "stiched" together to obtain one DOS curve.
-This is done by updating the low :math:`E` portion of the DOS from the higher :math:`E_i` measurement with the partial DOS obtained from the lower :math:`E_i` measurement.
+This is done by replacing the low :math:`E` portion of the DOS from the higher :math:`E_i` measurement with the partial DOS obtained from the lower :math:`E_i` measurement.

 Two algorithms are available to calculate the scale factor between the two DOSes.